gregsholden/gregsholden.github.io/README.md

 # About Me

 Over 20 years of Corporate Finance and Capital Markets experience.
-Long history of developing customized strategic and financing solutions for corporate clients.
-Recently completed Master of Applied Data Science degree at The University of Michigan.
+Long history of developing and executing complex strategic and financing solutions for corporate clients.
+Leadership experience buildingm multiple businesses.

 ## Education